 - Describe mechanisms by which genes and the environment interact to affect the distribution of health and disease in human populations.

-- Demonstrate familiarity with a broad range of molecular, clinical, and analytical methodologies for genetic studies, and demonstrate mastery of a substantial subset of methods
+- Apply a broad range of molecular, clinical, and analytical methodologies to design genetic studies.

-- Analyze published research in human genetics at the level needed for effective research and teaching
+- Analyze and communicate published research in human genetics at the level needed for effective research and teaching.

 - Apply fundamental principles of ethical research practice.

 Coursework for doctoral students is typically undertaken during the first two years in the program, although advanced courses may be taken in later years.
 All doctoral students will complete the four core Human Genetics courses as well as the core Public Health curriculum.
 Advanced courses offered through Human Genetics and other departments will provide students instruction in their chosen area of concentration.
 Examples of courses offered through other departments that may help a student specialize their studies can be found in the general list of suggestions for elective courses.
 Certificate programs offered through the Graduate School of Public Health can be pursued to further customize the education of doctoral students.